-Yellowwood Lake Trail is a 4.4 mile lightly trafficked loop trail located near Nashville, IN that features a lake and is good for all skill levels.
+Yellowwood Lake Trail is a 4.4 mile lightly trafficked loop trail located near Nashville, Indiana that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail.

 This trail loops completely around Yellowwood Lake.
 The trail uses several segment of other marked trails so caution to follow the right trail is needed.
 The path also requires you to navigate a shallow stream crossing.
 On the west side of the lake you will pass through a designated old growth area.
 Loop trail around Yellowwood Lake.

 Love hiking through the woods along the lake up and down the hills.
 It is a really pretty hike no matter what time of the year you go. - Does get muddy if it's rained and there are some creek crossings so waterproof boots are best for hiking the trail.